joebrew/vilaweb/analyses/pew_populism/README.md

 adversaries](https://twitter.com/search?q=from%3Asanchezcastejon%20populistas&src=typed_query).
 But an examination of the data show that this narrative is disconnected from reality.
 40% of PSOE voters are “populist”, a much higher figure than the average of the 8 European countries examined by PEW.
-And both the PSOE party, and its voters, are not left-leaning, according to both favorability ratings by ideology as well as self-positioning on an ideological scale.
+And the PSOE party, and its voters, are not left-leaning, according to both favorability ratings by ideology of others as well as self-positioning on an ideological scale.

 ## Technical note